krathjen/studiolibrary/README.md

 ## Studio Library

+Studio Library is a free python script for managing poses and animation in Maya.

+## Contributing

-This repository represents the official Studio Library repo.
+Contributions to the Studio Library are welcome!

-### Contributing

 Please follow the same guidelines as the "[Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow)".

-### Coding Style
+## Coding Style

 Please follow the same coding style as the "[Python Qt Style Guidelines](http://bitesofcode.blogspot.co.uk/2011/10/pyqt-coding-style-guidelines.html)".

-Happy animating!